qday-io/qday-deploy/docs/README_en.md

 The keystore files will be generated and saved in the `temp_keystore` directory at the project root.
 This directory is created automatically.

-Select two of the generated keystore files, rename them to aggregator.keystore and sequencer.keystore, and place them in the data/keystore directory.
+Select two of the generated keystore files, rename them to aggregator.keystore and sequencer.keystore, and place them in the data/keystore directory (**make sure they correspond to deploy_output.json**).

 Example commands:
 ```sh